 When I create a new item and then edit it, the EditForm.aspx loads.
 This form should continue to display the ‘status’ column.

-Click on New… to create a new form.
-Choose name, type, and whether or not this new form should be the new default form.
+- Click on New… to create a form in SharePoint.
+Choose name, type and whether or not this new form should be the new default form.

 However, if I go ahead and save the item, then open and edit it, the ‘status’ column will still be displayed.